dbelpaum/ft_transcendence/readme.md

-# FT_TRANSCENDENCE
+# ft_transcendence

-A website where you can play pong and chat with your friends
+A website where you can play pong and chat with your friends.

 ![](https://github.com/dbelpaum/ft_transcendence/blob/master/demo%20transcendence.gif)